1tongp/INFO30005-Web/README.md

 ## Feature 4: View order details of all past orders

-To access all the ongoing and completed orders, users need to click the user icon in the header and click on ‘My Orders’.
+To access all the ongoing and completed orders, users need to click the user icon in the header and click on ‘My Orders’ (on the top right corner there is a icon looks like a person).
 This will take them to the My Order page, which lists all the information about every order.
 These include the order time, ID, van name, order status, ordered products, quantity, prices and finally rating/comments.